ColinTheRobot/info-session-code-along/code_along.md

    </html>
 	```

-	The browser in Chrome won't look any different because it won't automatically detect and show your changes.

-	But if you refresh the window it should reflect the changes you just made.
-If it doesn't, make sure you saved the file and that you don't have any typos!

 	Finally, let's add a button that will use Javascript to alert your name.
-Again, normally we'd want to create a separate file for this, but today we're going to put it within `<script>` tags in our HTML.
+Again, normally we'd want to create a separate file for this, but today we're going to embed it in our button element as an attribute.

 5. Let's add a `button` element to our page and a Javascript [onclick](http://www.w3schools.com/jsref/event_onclick.asp) event.
 When we click our button, it'll fire off a browser alert.
 Let's add the code below: